 Department stores rely on staging to make their products stand out and sell.
 When setting up your garage sale, you should too!
 Staging your items, so they stand out and look their best is what can help you achieve more sales, which is the whole point of having a garage sale after all.
 If you don’t know much about staging don’t worry, look at these six tips for staging your garage sale for best results, so your garage sale can be pleasing on the eye and fill your pocketbook at the same time!

 6 Tips for Staging Your Garage Sale for Best Results

-Just like a department store decorates their street windows, you want to decorate the area closest to your street.
-Place large and eye-catching items such as furniture near the end of the drive.
+Just like a department store decorates their street windows, you want to decorate the area closest to your road.
+Place large and eye-catching pieces such as furniture near the end of the drive.
 Putting the most prominent items out front will catch shopper’s attention quickly.
 Arrange items neatly and add some pops of color with accessories.

 No one wants to dig through bags of clothing or crouch down and dig through boxes.
 For clothing, display it on tables or hangers according to gender and size.
 This way people can easily find what they are looking for and skip the need to rummage.
 Display matching clothing pieces together or even pair pieces up with accessories to give shoppers more ideas and buying options.

 Stage home décor items as though you are decorating your home.
 You want to give shoppers an idea of how these things look when displayed in their space.
 Place knick knacks on a shelf, place vases and sculptures on end tables, drape any blankets or throw pillows on furniture pieces, and hang pictures if possible.